What are generally accepted accounting principles?

 The different principles and rules from one country to another can pose problems, or at least complications, for companies that operate in several places at the same time.
 In these cases, professional accountants generally need to be aware of all the relevant principles and sometimes need to publish different forms of their financial reports that are tailored to the rules of particular localities.
 Several experts encourage the development of a single international board to manage to solve this problem; a single code, they say, would promote a greater level of uniformity in accounting standards around the world.

-See also What is a combined strategy?
+See also What is a batch report? (with photo)

 Related Posts